 Each resident student is assigned a locked mailbox located in the Doyle Hall lobby.
 English Language Institute (ELI) students have mailboxes in Feely International Center.
-A mailbox combination is assigned at check-in.
-Mail is delivered daily (Monday-Friday) except on federal holidays.
-All mail should be addressed with your name and box number.
+Mailbox requests are made directly with the University Document Center.
+They can be reached at <a href="mailto:document-document